openvinotoolkit/model_server/docs/docker_container.md

 --model_path /opt/model --model_name my_model --port 9001 --target_device GPU
 ```

-Running the inference operation on GPU requires the ovms process security context account needs correct permissions.
+Running the inference operation on GPU requires the ovms process security context account to have correct permissions.
-It should belong to the render group identified by the command:
+It has to belong to the render group identified by the commandA
 ```
-stat -c "group_name=%G group_id=%g" /dev/dri/render*
+stat -c "group_name=%G group_id=%g" /dev/dri/renderA
 ```
 The default account in the docker image is already preconfigured.
 In case you change the security context, use the following command
 to start the ovms container: